Help the Cream Rise – Fostering Leadership Growth

 Every organization tries to foster talented employees and nurture them as future leaders who will (they hope) rise through the ranks and take the enterprise to new heights of achievement.

 This grand vision of leadership development leads the organization to actively hunt for likely leaders for targeted development.
-The problem is, every choice you make is subjective, a forecast of future performance based on conjecture.
+The problem is, every choice you make is subjective.
 Instead of creating an environment where the true cream of the talent pool can rise to the top naturally, the company tries to goose the process along by selecting “high potential employees” prematurely.
 In effect, they keep shaking the milk jug, which keeps the cream from rising!

 - You may choose high-potential candidates too early, before much leadership responsibility has been bestowed.

-- You WILL miss out on great potential contributors who bloom later, or who are quieter about their achievements or aspirations.
+- You WILL miss out on great potential contributors who bloom later, or who are quieter about their achievements.

 - You may lose these “passed over” people entirely, as they seek opportunity in another firm.

 You need to let the development process run without picking winners.
 This is more expensive in the short-term, as everyone gets a development plan.
-But, it has higher ROI long-term; using less conjecture and more solid evidence, you promote the talent that best fits your needs, culture and mission.
+But, it has higher ROI long-term; you promote the talent that best fits your needs, culture and mission.

 - Latent talent blossoms better by giving everyone the chance to test their mettle with leadership assignments.